 When we first got here, we booked our place in advance on Booking.com.

-Now there are many incredible places on Airbnb.
+Now there are many more incredible places to stay on the island.

 - You can stay at this Luxury Villa in Nusa Ceningan right on the edge of the Blue Lagoon.

-- If you are after location, then this Airbnb rental in Jungutbatu is only 5 min walk from the best beach on the island.
+- If you are after location, then this stunning rental in Jungutbatu is only 5 min walk from the best beach on the island.

 After reading the description and reviews we are going to stay here for sure on our next trip!

-- If the beach is calling you, then this Keylor beachfront accommodation might be exactly what you are looking for.
+- If the beach is calling you, then this hilltop accommodation might be exactly what you are looking for.

-After getting here, now its time to explore some of the best things do on the Nusa Islands!
+After getting here, now it’s time to explore some of the best things to do on the Nusa Islands!